CyberShadow/RABCDAsm/README.md

   [debug Flash Player]: http://www.adobe.com/support/flashplayer/downloads.html

-3. The [Fiddler][] Web Debugging Proxy can be very useful for analysing websites with SWF content.
+3. The [Fiddler][] Web Debugging Proxy can be very useful for analyzing websites with SWF content.
 The following script fragment (which is to be placed in the `OnBeforeResponse` function) will automatically save all SWF files while preserving the directory structure.